elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 #### `Node.spawn_link/2` Limitations

-While `Node.spawn_link/2` illustrates the relationships between nodes and the manner in which we can send messages between them, its _not_ really the right choice for an application that will run across distributed nodes.
+While `Node.spawn_link/2` illustrates the relationships between nodes and the manner in which we can send messages between them, it is _not_ really the right choice for an application that will run across distributed nodes.
 `Node.spawn_link/2` spawns processes in isolation, i.e.
 processes that are not supervised.
 If only there was a way to spawn supervised, asynchronous processes _across nodes_...